 For this example, the "pause" was in acceleration, not velocity.
 This relaxation of backswing muscles and subsequent resumption of opposite force occurred entirely before the backwards motion ended.

 What is the definition of "pause"?

-Strictly, the word "pause" does imply stopping for more than an "instant."
+Strictly, the word "pause" implies stopping for more than an "instant."
 When a player has an obvious "pause" between the end of their back-swing and the beginning of their forward-swing, I like to refer to it as a "deliberate pause" or a "distinct pause."
 Here, the implication is clear: the cue is held stationary (stopped) for more than an instant.

 Strictly speaking, if the cue stops only for an "instant," there is no "pause."
 An "instant" does not involve any passage of time.
 A "pause" does imply a "stop" (zero speed) for a distinct amount of time.
 For example, when a free-swinging pendulum changes direction at is highest point, it does "stop" for an "instant," but it does not "pause."
 The speed gradually and smoothly changes from negative (in the backward direction) to positive (in the forward direction), through zero.
 The speed does not stay at zero for any amount of time.
 At the tiniest fraction of a second before the speed is zero, the pendulum is moving slowly in one direction (negative speed); and at the tiniest fraction of a second after the speed is zero, the pendulum is moving slowly in the other direction (positive speed).
 The speed is zero only for an "instant."
 Not even the smallest fraction of time passes during that instant.